Adding Visual Effects

 ]

 Rounded corners have an interesting history in computing.
 Features that are simple today were very complex to implement on early personal computers with limited memory and no hardware floating-point arithmetic.
 Even when floating-point hardware and eventually GPUs became standard, the border-radius CSS property didn’t appear in browsers until around 2010.The lack of support didn’t stop web developers from putting rounded corners on their sites before border-radius was supported.
-There are a number of clever ways to do it; this video walks through several.
-More recently, the introduction of animations, visual effects, multi-process compositing, and hardware overlays have again rounded corners pretty complex.
+There are a number of clever ways to do it; a video from 2008 walks through several.
+More recently, the introduction of animations, visual effects, multi-process compositing, and hardware overlays have made rounded corners pretty complex to implement.
 The clipRRect fast path, for example, can fail to apply for cases such as hardware video overlays and nested rounded corner clips.

 Our browser now works correctly, but uses way too many surfaces.
 For example, for a single, no-effects-needed div with some text content, there are currently 18 surfaces allocated in the display list.
 If there’s no blending going on, we should only need one!